GokulRajan23/Sustainable-and-No-Contact-Attendance-System/README.md

 ## Notes
 - The ESP32 camera module is used for real-time facial capture.
-- Cloud service used: *(mention Firebase / Google Sheets / AWS etc.)*
+- Cloud service used: Google Cloud Platform
 - This project was part of an initiative to design hygienic, non-contact solutions for educational institutions.

 ## Author